RomainPhilippe/RepData_PeerAssessment1/PA1_template.md

 1. Load the data

-To load the data, we use the read.csv() command and have a look to the data
+To load the data, we use the read.csv() command and have a look from the data

 ```r